-Whilst all of these plugins were designed with OceanWP in mind, I believe that there are better alternatives for all of these plugins in the official WordPress plugin directory.
+While all of these plugins were designed with OceanWP in mind, I believe there are better alternatives for all of these plugins in the official WordPress plugin directory.

-A total of 12 premium plugin extensions are available for OceanWP.
+A total of Twelve premium plugin extensions are available for OceanWP.

 The other OceanWP’s premium plugin extensions are Cookie Notice, Instagram, Popup Login, Portfolio, Woo Popup and Elementor Widgets.
-All of these WordPress plugins are useful, however you can find many free alternatives to these plugins in the official WordPress plugin directory.
+All of these WordPress plugins are useful, but you can find many free alternatives in the official WordPress plugin directory.

-All of the free plugins and pro modules that were created for Astra add additional styling options to the WordPress customiser, add more layout options or add support for third-party products.
-OceanWP’s plugin extensions are useful, but they do not really enhance the core theme.
+All of the free plugins and pro modules that were created for Astra add additional styling options to the WordPress Customizer, add more layout options or add support for third-party products.
+OceanWP’s plugin extensions are useful, but they don’t really enhance the core theme.

 One factor that may influence your decision on which WordPress theme to use is cost.

-If you are not looking to spend any money on a WordPress theme, the decision is a little easier.
+If you’re not looking to spend any money on a WordPress theme, the decision is a little easier.
 Simply download and test the free version of Astra and OceanWP and see which theme suits your needs better.

-Astra Pro is available in one of three plans: Astra Pro, Mini Agency Bundle and Agency Bundle.
-All plans give you support and updates for an unlimited number of websites and all purchases come with a 100% 14-day money back guarantee.
+Astra Pro is available in one of three plans: Astra Pro, Essential Bundle and Growth Bundle.
+All plans give you support and updates for an unlimited number of websites, and all purchases come with a 100% 14-day money-back guarantee.

 The prices shown in the screenshot below highlight the yearly cost of using Astra Pro.
-As you can see, at the time of writing, prices have been reduced by 25% due to Astra reaching one million users.
+As you can see, at the time of writing, prices had been reduced by 25% because Astra had reached a million users.

-Unfortunately, the 55 additional starter template designs are only available when you upgrade to one of the agency themes, however if you upgrade to the Mini Agency Bundle, you do receive Brainstorm Force’s portfolio plugin WP Portfolio and the pro version of either Ultimate Addons for Elementor or Ultimate Addons for Beaver Builder.
-The full agency bundle includes all of these plugins and adds Convert Pro, Schema Pro and a SkillJet Academy membership.
+Unfortunately, the 150+ additional starter template designs are only available when you upgrade to one of the agency themes.
+However, if you upgrade to the Essential Bundle, you do receive Brainstorm Force’s portfolio plugin WP Portfolio and the pro version of either Ultimate Addons for Elementor or Ultimate Addons for Beaver Builder.
+The Growth Bundle includes all of these plugins and adds Convert Pro, Schema Pro and a SkillJet Academy membership.

-Whilst these are all good plugins, there is no need to upgrade to these higher-priced agency plans if you are not planning on using any of these agency designs or bonus WordPress plugins.
+While these are all good plugins, there’s no need to upgrade to these higher-priced agency plans if you’re not planning on using any of these agency designs or bonus WordPress plugins.

 OceanWP has a different pricing scheme.

-The main pricing page of OceanWP notes that their Core Extension Bundle costs $59 for a one website license, $79 for three websites and $129 for up to 25 websites.
+The main pricing page of OceanWP notes that its Core Extension Bundle costs $59 for a one-website license, $79 for three websites and $129 for up to 25 websites.
 For a lifetime license, these prices increase to $159, $319 and $519, respectively.

-This sounds like a straightforward pricing policy, but as I noted in my Avada vs OceanWP article, it is a little more complicated than that.
+This sounds like a straightforward pricing policy, but, as I noted in my Avada vs OceanWP article, it’s a little more complicated than that.

 OceanWP allows you to purchase premium extensions individually.

-Each premium extension is listed in the WordPress admin area as $29.99 per year for a one website license, $69.99 per year for three websites and $119.99 per year for up to 25 websites.
+Each premium extension is listed in the WordPress admin area as $29.99 a year for a one-website license, $69.99 a year for three websites and $119.99 a year for up to 25 websites.

-Yet if you try to purchase an individual extension, you will be encouraged to save $4.01 and purchase the Core Extension Bundle for $34.99.
-This is confusing as the Core Extension Bundle sales page states that a single license costs $59, not $39.
+Yet if you try to purchase an individual extension, you’ll be encouraged to save $4.01 and purchase the Core Extension Bundle for $34.99.
+This is confusing, as the Core Extension Bundle sales page states that a single license costs $59, not $39.

-Long story short: In order to purchase a single license for OceanWP at the best price, you need to to add a premium extension to your shopping cart and then take advantage of the Core Extension Bundle offer that is presented to you.
+Long story short: To purchase a single license for OceanWP at the best price, you need to to add a premium extension to your shopping cart and then take advantage of the Core Extension Bundle offer that’s presented to you.

-As the developers of Astra and OceanWP have adopted different pricing policities, the cost of using the themes depends on how you are using them.
+As the developers of Astra and OceanWP have adopted different pricing policies, the cost of using the themes depends on how you’re using them.

-Despite their confusing sales policy, OceanWP has the cheapest single website plan.
-Astra’s entry-level plan is not only more expensive, but it does not include any additional premium website templates.
+Despite its confusing sales policy, OceanWP has the cheapest single website plan.
+Astra’s entry-level plan is not only more expensive, but it doesn’t include any additional premium website templates.

-OceanWP does charge more for using their theme on multiple websites though, so if you have multiple websites and like the additional plugins and designs on offer by Astra, it might be the better option.
+OceanWP does charge more for using its theme on multiple websites, though, so, if you have multiple websites and like the additional plugins and designs on offer by Astra, it may be the better option.

-Astra and OceanWP are both free to download and come packaged with beautiful pre-made designs, however it can be difficult for website owners to effectively compare them their premium options as the developers have set them up so differently.
+Astra and OceanWP are both free to download and come packaged with beautiful pre-made designs.
+However, it can be difficult for website owners to effectively compare their premium options, as the developers have set them up so differently.

 From a design point of view, I believe Astra is doing things better.
-There is a larger selection of designs to choose from and these designs can be used with four different WordPress page builders, not just one.
-OceanWP only offers 13 Elementor-based designs to free users and these designs will not work correctly unless you upgrade to the OceanWP Core Extensions Bundle.
+There’s a larger selection of designs to choose from and these designs can be used with four different WordPress page builders, not just one.
+OceanWP only offers 13 Elementor-based designs to free users, and these designs won’t work correctly unless you upgrade to the OceanWP Core Extensions Bundle.

-Of course, this isn’t a problem for those that upgrade to the full version of OceanWP and all OceanWP users do have the option of using Astra’s Starter Templates plugin and importing the same pre-made website designs as Astra users, so do not let OceanWP’s flawed demo system put you off as the theme has many useful features and settings that are not found in Astra.
+Of course, this isn’t a problem for those who upgrade to the full version of OceanWP, and all OceanWP users do have the option of using Astra’s Starter Templates plugin and importing the same pre-made website designs as Astra users.
+So, don’t let OceanWP’s flawed demo system put you off, as the theme has many useful features and settings that are not found in Astra.

-The cost of using Astra and OceanWP will depend on what features and functionality you need, what designs you like and how many websites you plan on using the theme on.
+The cost of using Astra and OceanWP will depend on what features and functionality you need, what designs you like and how many websites you plan to use them on.

-For single license website owners, it is cheaper to upgrade to the full version of OceanWP and doing so gives you access to 60 premium designs and a dozen premium plugins.
+For single-license website owners, it’s cheaper to upgrade to the full version of OceanWP, and doing so gives you access to 60 premium designs and a dozen premium plugins.

-Astra Pro is a little more expensive for single license website owners, but could prove to be cheaper for those of you who own many websites as usage is not restricted.
-Its module system also saves you from having to install many WordPress plugins and I believe these modules enhance the core theme more than OceanWP’s premium extensions do.
+Astra Pro is a little more expensive for single-license website owners, but could prove to be cheaper for those of you who own many websites, as usage isn’t restricted.
+Its module system also saves you from having to install many WordPress plugins, and I believe these modules enhance the core theme more than OceanWP’s premium extensions do.

-My recommendation is to install Astra and OceanWP on a test WordPress website in order to test them extensively.
-This will help you see which solution suits you better.
-Be sure to check our Avada vs Astra and Avada vs OceanWP comparison articles to see how these themes compare to the best selling WordPress theme on ThemeForest.
+My recommendation is to install Astra and OceanWP on a test WordPress website to try them out extensively, which will help you to see which solution suits you better.
+Be sure to also check out our Avada vs Astra and Avada vs OceanWP comparison articles to see how these themes compare with the best-selling WordPress theme on ThemeForest.